ppkantorski/Ultrahand-Overlay/examples/l4t_reboot/README.md

 ## License

-The Ultrahand Overlay Examples repository is open source and available under the [CC-BY-NC-4.0 License](LICENSE).
+The l4t_reboot repository is open source and available under the [CC-BY-NC-4.0 License](LICENSE).

 Copyright (c) 2023 ppkantorski